Australia’s love affair with the Sports Utility Vehicle continues unabated, with sales of SUVs now besting passenger cars every month.

-The SUV has truly hit its stride in the past decade, with the compact market in particular soaring in popularity thanks to affordable pricing, loads of spec, and oodles of choice from many manufacturers.
+The SUV has truly hit its stride in the past decade, with the compact market, in particular, providing Australians with a myriad of options across almost every brand.

-But that doesn’t mean you should simply default to an SUV when looking for a car that can carry a load, a pet, or bulk luggage.
-A sedan-based wagon may actually suit you better, and in more ways than one.
+But that doesn’t mean you should simply default to an SUV if you're looking for a car that can carry a load, a pet or two, or even a lot of luggage.
+A sedan-based wagon may actually suit you better, and in more ways than you might think.

 Then there’s registration.
-A heavier vehicle can mean paying a bigger annual fee; the theory is that a heavier vehicle does more damage to the road, so the owner has to pay a higher rate.
+A heavier vehicle can mean paying a bigger annual fee; the theory is that a heavier vehicle does more damage to the road, so the owner has to pay a higher rate of tax.

 Wagons are sedan-based, so are lower to the ground than SUVs, and typically are lighter as well.
-Add road suspension instead of soft/offroad suspension and smaller tyres, and you have a vehicle that should handle better than a SUV.
-This agility can come in handy, particularly if you’re trying to avoid an accident.
+Add road suspension instead of soft/offroad suspension and smaller tyres, and you have a vehicle that should handle better than an SUV.

 Here, the SUV is a clear winner.
-A higher driving position offers better forward vision, while the side mirrors are typically bigger too.
-Rear vision can be compromised, but most SUVs have reversing cameras and sensors.
-Both really should be standard in this day and age, and are a must-have for an SUV.
+A higher driving position offers better forward vision, while the side mirrors are typically bigger.
+Rear vision can be compromised, but most SUVs are equipped with reversing cameras and sensors.

-Vision is also often better in the second row of seats in an SUV, which means happier littler people.
-For example, the Holden Commodore Sportwagon is a lovely design for its genre, but pop a small human in the dark rear row of the base-level Omega and watch the tears of boredom roll; the compromise for that lovely design is a high shoulder and sill, and a smaller window.
+Vision is also often better for passengers in the second row of seats in an SUV, which means happier little people.
+For example, the Mazda6 wagon is a lovely design for its genre, but pop a small human in the dark rear row and watch the tears of boredom roll; the compromise for that lovely design is a high shoulder and sill, and a smaller window.

-Of course, the same can be said of some SUV types – Mazda’s otherwise excellent CX-7 and CX-5 are both dark and dull for juniors, while the Citroen DS4’s smallish rear windows don’t even lower.
-At all.
+Of course, the same can be said of some SUV types – Mazda’s otherwise excellent CX-7 and CX-5 are both dark and dull for juniors, as well.

 THE THIRD ROW

-Many SUVs these days come with a third row of seats.
-Of course, many third rows are only good for kids or agile small adults, and when in use can reduce boot space to almost nothing – but you can always tow a box trailer or chuck a storage box on the roof if you’re lugging on a big trip.
-Just be sure to check that your side impact airbags go all the way to the third-row seats.
+Many SUVs these days, especially in the medium- and large-sized sectors, come with a third row of seats.
+Of course, many third rows are only good for kids or agile small adults, and reduce boot space to almost nothing when in use.
+Just be sure to check that your side-impact airbags go all the way to the third-row seats.

-Even if you only venture off that beaten track a few times a year, it’s still great to have the freedom to do so on a whim in an SUV.
-But don’t discount the wagon.
-Most wagons will handle even a rough dirt road without issue, and have the clearance to negotiate the odd obstacle.
+Even if you only venture off the beaten track a few times a year, it’s still great to have the freedom to do so on a whim in an SUV.
+But honestly, don’t discount the wagon.
+Most wagons will handle a surprisingly rough dirt road without issue, and offer enough ground clearance to negotiate the odd obstacle.

 Unless you are sure you need an SUV to caper through the forests and fields, it pays to look further afield than the usual suspects for a vehicle that’s right for you – a wagon, an MPV, crossover, or wagon-backed hatch may be better suited to your purposes.